 Special Collections provides access to an overhead scanner for patrons to use free of charge to make research-quality scans of collection material.
 Researchers must follow policies and procedures governing use of the scanner.

-Please note: the patron-accessible scanner is not available during fall 2020 due to COVID-19 restrictions.
+Please note: the patron-accessible scanner is not currently available due to COVID-19 restrictions.
 Limited reproductions made by staff may be available for onsite researchers.

 To facilitate distance research, Special Collections provides a limited number of photocopies for a fee to patrons unable to visit the reading room.
 Please see our complete Duplication Fees and Policies for further information about this service.

 High Resolution Scans